pgeovany/apple-store-back/README.md

 #### **POST** - Sign-out

 In order to sign out, make a post request to: https://apple-store0.herokuapp.com/sign-out sending the token with the **Authorization** key in the headers.
 No body needed.

-#### **POST** - Status

-In order to update session last status, make a post request to: https://apple-store0.herokuapp.com/status sending the token with the **Authorization** key in the headers.
-No body needed.